 The fast fashion industry thrives on rapid social media trends, creating more and more cheap, lower-quality clothes – users feel pressure to keep up!
 They are disposable but they are not biodegradable.

-Slow fashion is garments are more timeless than trendy, they take longer to make, or they are made to order.
-Slow fashion is based on the how the garment is being made being and is mindful of the process and resources needed to make it.
+Slow fashion garments are more timeless than trendy, they take longer to make, or they are made to order.
+When you consider slow fashion think about the basis of it being on the how the garment is made and how the making process is mindful of the resources needed to make it.

 What types of things can people reuse and how can they give old clothes new life?